Forcii1/pwmctl./README.md

-PWM control plugin for it87 driver
+PWM control plugin for it87 driver, AMDGPU and NvidiaGPU

 **Install**
-make
-make install
+sudo make install

-**TODO**
-Expand for hwmon driver